 These industries should be allowed to thrive in order to contribute to the local economy, providing a substantial amount of jobs and by so doing, improving the lives of the average person.

 The fabric I have for sale in my Fabric Store is sourced from African producers and manufacturers.
 This is because I think as African countries are the largest consumers of African fabric, the industries should be supported in these countries through import restrictions, clamping down on copyright infringements and so on.
 The Adire in stock is made by hand in Oshogbo in Osun state, Nigeria.
-The wax prints are mostly produced by NICHEM and Abada which are both Nigerian companies.
+The wax prints are produced by NICHEM and Abada which are both Nigerian companies as well as GTP in Ghana.
+We stock Three Cats Shweshwe fabric from South African and batiks from Ghana and Tanzania

 Doing the little we can at Urbanstax and hoping to see a turnaround very soon.